-- A committee of the Board of Education is established to support and monitor the superintendent's development. - The superintendent drafts an IDP and presents it to the committee for feedback and approval.
+- During the evaluation conference, the Board of Education provides clear feedback to the superintendent in the domain(s) in which he/she received a less than effective rating. - A committee of the Board of Education is established to support and monitor the superintendent's development. - The superintendent drafts an IDP and presents it to the committee for feedback and approval.
 The IDP outlines clear growth objectives, as well as the training and development activities in which the superintendent will engage to accomplish objectives.
 The committee reviews, provides feedback and approves the IDP. - The committee meets quarterly with the superintendent to monitor and discuss progress. - The superintendent reports progress on his/her IDP with his/her self-evaluation prior to the formal annual evaluation.